Does it ever snow in Mexico?

 La Malinche (Malintzin)

-Located next to the Puebla-Tlaxcala Valley, this national park welcomes mountaineers and hikers all year round, but its beauty is especially notable when it is covered in white.
+Located next to the Puebla-Tlaxcala Valley, La Malinche National Park provides a range of outdoor activities.
+The park welcomes mountaineers and hikers all year round.
+Its beauty is especially notable when it is covered in white.

 Popocatépetl and Iztaccíhuatl